Swallow Grotto (Yanzikou) Trail Closed

 Jinheng Park is memorial to Jinheng, a supervisor who died during the construction of the Central Cross-Island Highway.
 The Park contains a bust statue in his likeness, a plaque honoring all those who died during construction, a small souvenir shop, and an observation deck outside the store from which the Indian Chieftain Rock can be best viewed.
 The Swallow Grotto (Yanzikou) is definitely a trail featuring unique terrain, ecology, and history.

 The Swallow Grotto(Yanzikou), named after the many swallows that forge and play among the rocks, formed over tens of thousands of years.
 Over millenia, the Liwu river sculpted marble masterpieces such as the Chieftain Profile Rock, and many hollows and potholes that pockmark the grotto.
-Resembling swallow' nests, these unique formations lent further inspiration for this grotto's name.
+Resembling swallow' s nests, these unique formations lent further inspiration for this grotto's name.

 Shop、Food and Drink、Public Restroom、Viewing Deck、Bus Station